 Applying chamomile infused ointment every day on the bunion reduces inflammation and pain in the area.

 Calendula flower also commonly known as marigold is effective in treating muscle spasms, reducing fever and pain associated with menstrual periods.
-It has pain numbing property, which makes it suitable treating symptoms of a bunion.
-When the extract of this flower is applied on the bunion, it reduces swelling and pain.
+It has pain-numbing property, which makes it suitable for treating symptoms of a bunion.
+When the extract of this flower is applied to the bunion, it reduces swelling and pain.